Rosebeatty/Web-Scraper/README.md

 ## Description

 Web scraper collects the page title, login requirements, internal and external links and headings from any searched url.
-The app was created with Go, React, and Material UI.
+The app is fully-responsive and created with Go, React, and Material UI.

 <br/>